oviche/Space-Shooter-Game/README.md

-# Space-Shooter-Game
+# Space War
 ----

-- **Space shooter Game** is built with unity game engine with C# language which contains three game play modes:
+- **Space War** is space shooter game that built with unity game engine with C# language which contains three game play modes:

    1. **Enemies Game Mode**: One player fights with enemies ships in the space.
    2. **Survival Game Mode**: One player try to survive by avoiding and destorying the rocks in the space.